Staff

 Erin is the Executive Director of WMSRDC.
 She has been with the agency for more than 20 years working in the economic development and local government services programs prior to becoming the executive director in 2014.

-Erin is a governor appointee and Vice Chair of the Michigan Infrastructure Council and serves on several of the Council’s sub-committees including the Asset Management Self-Assessment Data Committee and chairs the Asset Management Champion Program Committee.
+Erin is a governor appointee and voting member of the Michigan Infrastructure Council and serves on several of the Council’s sub-committees including the Asset Management Self-Assessment Data Committee and chairs the Asset Management Champion Program Committee.
 She served as President of the Michigan Association of Regions from 2019 through 2022 and is former chair of the West Michigan Prosperity Alliance.
-She serves on the United Way of the Lakeshore Board of Directors and is Chair of the United Way’s Community Impact Council.
+She currently serves as Chairperson on the United Way of the Lakeshore Board of Directors.
 Erin is a member of the Muskegon Rotary Club, former Lakeshore Athena Award nominee, and a Muskegon Lakeshore Chamber of Commerce Agent of Change.

 Erin was born and raised in West Michigan.
 She earned degrees from Muskegon Community College and Grand Valley State University.
-She enjoys long lazy days on her boat with family and friends as well as watching those beautiful Lake Michigan sunsets.
-Erin currently lives in the City of Norton Shores with her husband and three children.
+She currently lives in the City of Norton Shores with her husband and three children.

 Syndi Copeland, Office Manager